List of The Galaxy Railways characters: Kori Raysheed

+She replaced Schneider after Schneider's death in Episode 25.

 Mizar platoon

 The name "Mizar" is reference of the Mizar star in the constellation of Ursa Major.

 The Mizar Platoon has only been introduced through the Galaxy Railways Drama CD.
-They have yet to make an appearance on screen.

 Tian Deng

 The recent new leader of the brigade and appears to have an intense fear of earthquakes.
 He is in his mid 30s.

 Riina Schmidt

-The assistant Platoon leader.
-The oldest of the three sisters and is an expert in firearms.
+The assistant Platoon leader, she is the oldest of the three sisters and is an expert in firearms.
 She is in her mid 30s as well.

 Alice Schmidt

-The second oldest of the three sisters and is in her mid 20s.
-She is in charge of communication on board.
+The second oldest of the three sisters and is in her mid 20s, she is in charge of communication on board.

 Laura Schmidt

-The youngest of the three sisters at 20 years of age.
-She is in charge of radar in the platoon.
+The youngest of the three sisters at 20 years of age, she is in charge of radar in the platoon.

 "Cotton Candy"

-Nicknamed as such due to his hair.
-He likes doing housework and loves bird watching.
+Nicknamed as such due to his hair, he likes doing housework and loves bird watching.
 On board, he is in charge of operations and is constantly harassed by the three sisters to do their bidding.
 He is also in his mid 20s.